rks101/eglinux/README.md

 -rwsr-xr-x 1 root root 35200 Dec 23  2020 /usr/bin/fusermount3    <== notice  s  after -rw, this is SUID bit.

 ```
-If the SUID bit is set for a program/executable while running the program, the effective user ID gets updated to the user ID of the owner of the program while it was run by a real user.
+If the SUID bit is set for a program/executable, while running the program, the effective user ID gets updated to the user ID of the owner of the program.

 Now, check the SUID bit for passwd :)